Minecraft Creator Notch Deletes Twitter Account After Asking GMTK to “Drop the Politics”

 “Deleting my twitter account.
 I entered a deal with @gamemakerstk where he would drop the politics,” Persson wrote on Twitter right before pulling the plug on his account.
 “One small step towards the old internet.”

 “Well this is a weird day,” Brown wrote in response.
 “So I guess that time [Fable creator] Peter Molyneux started crying during an interview is no longer my strangest interaction with a game developer.”

-It’s no secret that, since Microsoft’s $2.5 million acquisition of Mojang, the development studio he founded to create Minecraft, Persson has become an incredibly controversial figure within the games industry.
+It’s no secret that, since Microsoft’s $2.5 billion acquisition of Mojang, the development studio he founded to create Minecraft, Persson has become an incredibly controversial figure within the games industry.
 Many in the gaming community will undoubtedly celebrate the fact that he’s left the platform.

 In 2017, he voiced his support for Gamergate, an alt-right and sexist movement that largely targeted women, LGBTQ, and other minority groups in the industry.
 At the time, he referred to feminism as a “social disease,” claiming on Twitter that feminists were “overtly sexist against men.”
 At one point, Persson said that anyone who opposed “heterosexual pride day” should be “shot” and also tweeted “It’s okay to be white” after claiming groups pushing for more diversity and calling out white supremacy were being racist against white people.

 Last year, Persson tweeted to his almost 4 million followers that they should believe “Q,” the 4chan user who began spreading the far-right (and extremely delusional) QAnon conspiracy theory we won’t give any more oxygen to here.

 “Q is legit.
 Don’t trust the media,” Persson tweeted at the time.
 “I might be the most serious I’ve ever been.”